omaha-consulting/omaha-server/README.md

 Google Omaha server implementation and Sparkle (mac) feed management.

 Currently, our implementation is integrated into the updating processes of several organisations for products that require sophisticated update logic and advanced usage statistics.
 We provide additional support and further enhancement on a contract basis.
-For a case study and enquiries please refer [](http://crystalnix.com/works/google-omaha-server.html)
+For a case study and enquiries please refer [our website](http://crystalnix.com/works/google-omaha-server.html)

 ## Setting up a development server